Meta shares plunge more than 20% after decline in profits

 Meta, the company that owns Facebook, Instagram and WhatsApp, has seen its share price plunge after reporting a rare decline in fourth quarter profits due to a sharp increase in expenses.

-Analysts, on average, were expecting earnings of 3.85 per share on revenue of 33.36 billion dollars (£24.6bn), according to a poll by FactSet.
+Analysts, on average, were expecting earnings of 3.85 per share on revenue of 33.36 billion dollars, according to a poll by FactSet.

 Meta Platforms, formerly Facebook, took on its new name last autumn to signal CEO Mark Zuckerberg’s ambition to become what he called a “metaverse company”.